carbon-language/carbon-lang/docs/design/generics/details.md

     does not apply to `impl as` declarations in an interface or named constraint definition, as those are considered interface requirements not forward declarations.
--   Every internal implementation must be declared (or defined) inside the scope of the class definition.
+-   Every extending implementation must be declared (or defined) inside the scope of the class definition.
 It may also be declared before the class definition or defined afterwards.
 Note that the class itself is incomplete in the scope of the class definition, but member function bodies defined inline are processed
     [as if they appeared immediately after the end of the outermost enclosing class](/docs/project/principles/information_accumulation.md#exceptions).
 -   For [coherence](goals.md#coherence), we require that any impl that matches an [impl lookup](#impl-lookup) query in the same file, must be declared